jonascotch/CS50_finalproject/README.md

 ```
 - Deletes the selected info from the database, after several confirmations.

+## SQL
-This gave me the opportunity to work with SQLite3 on FLask without the CS50 library "training wheels".
+This gave me the opportunity to work with SQLite3 on Flask without the CS50 library "training wheels".
 For it I needed the ``` sql_open(): ``` function, to easily access the database when needed.

-Also used hashlib instead of hash for password encryption.
+Created a database (database.db) with 2 tables (users and ruts) and set the up using the sqlite3 command-line

 ## HTML
 The bones of the front-end, located in the **templates** folder: